 Seek immediate or prompt medical treatment (typically within 72 hours).
-It is important to seek immediate or prompt and necessary follow-up medical attention for several reasons:
+It is important to seek immediate or prompt medical attention for several reasons:

-- To determine the risk of sexually transmitted diseases or pregnancy and take appropriate medical measures.
+- To determine the risk of sexually transmitted diseases or pregnancy and take appropriate medical measures; and

 - If you choose, you may have evidence collected and preserved to aid in the investigation and processing of criminal prosecution and/or disciplinary action.

 It is best for any physical evidence to be collected within the first 24 hours following the incident (the quality and quantity of evidence collected later than this may be substantially diminished).

 Visit the Rape Treatment Center at UCLA Medical Center, Santa Monica: (424) 259-7208.